National Hsinchu Senior High School

 National Hsinchu Senior High School (國立新竹高級中學) is a high school in East District, Hsinchu City, Taiwan.
 Student enrollment averages around 2200.

 Although traditionally an all-boy institution, National Hsinchu Senior High School started admitting females into the music program in 1998.

 History

 HCHS, originally called Shinchiku Prefectural Shinchiku Middle School (新竹州立新竹中學校), was established on 1 April 1922.
 After World War II in 1945, it was renamed Taiwan Provincial Hsinchu High School.
 In July 1968, after compulsory education was extended to nine years, it was renamed Taiwan Provincial Hsinchu Senior High School, and on 1 February 2000, renamed National Hsinchu Senior High School.

 After the restoration in 1945, HCHS was a six-year high school, with a three-year Junior and a three-year Senior High division.
 However, the junior high division was suspended in 1957.
-In 1987, HCHS was directed to set up a math and science gifted class, 1998 a music-gifted class, and in 2004 a language and literature gifted class.
+In 1987, HCHS was directed to set up a math and science gifted class, in 1998, a music-gifted class, and in 2004 a language and literature gifted class.